FernandoRodriguezP/DailyMarketPriceForecast/README.md

 The complete dataset is made up of 4 variables and 55 samples, one for each bank holiday that took place during that period.

 ### 2.2.
 ESIOS
 On the other hand, to access the information of REE, it is done through an API REST service to ESIOS (System Operator Information System).
 By using this service, you can download all the information in the system.
-The official documentation of the ESIOS API REST is available [here](https://api.esios.ree.es/).
+The official documentation of the ESIOS API REST is available [here](https://api.esios.ree.es/).<br>
+To access the system, it is necessary to request a token by email.
+Information about how to order the token is available [here](https://www.esios.ree.es/es/pagina/api).<br>

 ## Technologies
 The technologies used to develop this model are:<br>